DavesThinkTank/Flash-Gordon-2024/README.md

 ### To use this code

+From my Flash Gordon GitHub page (https://github.com/DavesThinkTank/Flash-Gordon-2024):
 * Under "Releases", click on "Latest".
 * Click on each file to download.
-* Place all files in a folder named: FG2024p12
+* Place all files in a folder named: FG2025p01
 * Download Arduino’s IDE (Integrated Development Environment).
 (And pay them a few bucks!)
-* Find FG2024p12.ino in your FG2024p12 folder, and open it with the Arduino IDE.
+* Find FG2025p01.ino in your FG2025p01 folder, and open it with the Arduino IDE.
 Compile and upload to an Arduino Mega 2560 microcontroller.
 * Attach the Arduino 2560 microcontroller, as part of the daughter card from above, to the J5 connector of your Flash Gordon pinball's MPU board.
 * Unzip the sound files and transfer them to the micro SD card on your Geeteoh, if you have one (if you don't have one, buy one!)

 ### Operator game adjustments
-This section is at the top of the FG2024p12.ino file, and groups some variables that the operator may want to adjust.
+This section is at the top of the FG2025p01.ino file, and groups some variables that the operator may want to adjust.
 Note, there are very few of these left as most have been converted to self-test game settings.

 ### Adjustments on first startup
 Score award thresholds and other game settings can be set in self-test / audit (see below).
 Be sure to review these as they may have defaulted to zero.
 See the included manual for a complete description of all settings.

 ### How to operate self-test / audit / game settings
 - Inner coin door button: Enters self-test / audit mode and advances through sections
 - Outer coin door game button: Can be used to control and direct some tests.
-See the included file FlashGordon2024-11manual.docx for a full explanation of the self-tests and game settings available.
+See the included file FlashGordon2025-01manual.docx for a full explanation of the self-tests and game settings available.
 - Coin 3 inner door switch: Some tests require the use of the right-most coin drop switch to modify or move between values.
 See the included manual for more information.
 - Slam switch: The slam switch is located on the inside of the game door.
 It can be used to end a self-test session without going through all the tests.
 See the manual for more information.

 ### Version History
+### Version 2025.01 by Dave's Think Tank

+Additions and changes in this version:

+- New double-hit switch bounce test added, in addition to the stuck switch / switch matrix test.
+- I thought, "Hey, shouldn't kids be able to put the machine into Kid's Mode?"
+So you can now access Kid's Mode by pressing the game button and coin 3 switch at the same time (hold until sound plays).
+Requires an extension of the coin 3 switch on the outside of the machine.
+I have a switch added, unobtrusively inside the coin return.
+- Created separate file for version notes.
+Notes were getting too long to scroll through all the time!
+- Converted from BSOS (Bally/Stern Operating System) to RPU (Retro Pin Upgrade).
+RPU is an extension of BSOS.
+BSOS is no longer maintained.
+- Moved definition of RPU_OS_USE_GEETEOH to Operator Game Adjustments in primary file, rather than RPU configuration file.
+Made required software changes.

+Bug Fixes:

+- Sound does not always stop when ball in outhole.
+Moved the stop-sound code so it is not clobbered immediately by the countdown bonus sounds.

 ### Version 2024.12 by Dave's Think Tank

 Additions and changes in this version: